-While this can be handwaved by saying "a sorceress did it" (not that the rest of the Oz magic made any sense), Fan Fic occasionally deconstructs this by establishing that Tip is still Tip and the Ozma personality is just a mask put on for the sake of the people.
+While this can be handwaved by saying "a witch did it" (not that the rest of the Oz magic made any sense), Fan Fic occasionally deconstructs this by establishing that Tip is still Tip and the Ozma personality is just a mask put on for the sake of the people.

 Later writers in the Oz Mythos have also addressed this question in novels and short stories, including The Disenchanted Princess of Oz by Melody Grandy, The Mysterious Chronicles of Oz by Onyx Madden, and Ozma Sees Herself by Edward Einhorn.
 These works all take advantage of the apparent time gap between The Marvelous Land of Oz and Ozma of Oz to insert an interquel that covers Ozma coming to terms with her transformation.

 The Wonderful Wizard of Oz Anime adaptation, on the other hand, takes a pragmatic approach by depicting Ozma as a rambunctious Tomboy Princess, allowing her to be a genuine girl (Tomboy is just another aspect of the feminine, after all) without the unsettling Loss of Identity implications of the original.